2011 British Embassy in Iran attack

+The event shocked the international community, evoked memories of the 1979 U.S. embassy hostage crisis, and prompted swift condemnation from Tehran while raising suspicions of tacit official approval given the delayed police response.

 Background

 The British government had imposed numerous sanctions on Iran regarding concerns over the nature of Iran's nuclear program.
 Following the release of a November 2011 International Atomic Energy Agency report that documented weaponisation elements of Iran's nuclear activities, the British government banned all financial institutions in the United Kingdom doing business with their counterparts in Iran, including Iran's central bank.
 Iran responded by approving a bill to downgrade its ties with the United Kingdom, including a requirement for both countries to withdraw their respective ambassadors.

 Incursion

 About 1,000 people gathered near the embassy to demand that the British ambassador be sent home immediately.
 The rally began quietly, but some participants stormed the building, breaking down the door, throwing around papers and replacing the British flag with an Iranian one.
 The Iranian security forces initially did not intervene as protesters entered the British Embassy.
 Protesters removed the mission's flag and ransacked offices.
 The protesters chanted, "Death to America", "Death to England" and "Death to Israel", among other slogans.

 According to the British Ambassador to Iran Dominick Chilcott, protesters rampaged through the embassy building, destroying paintings and furniture, spraying graffiti, smashing windows and starting fires.
 Seven embassy staff were seized by protesters but were eventually escorted out by police.
 The protesters also stole mobile phones and computers.

 British Prime Minister David Cameron described the incursion as "outrageous and indefensible" and demanded that Iran immediately ensure the safety of all British Embassy personnel.
 Foreign Secretary William Hague said the "irresponsible action" had put the safety of diplomats and their families at risk and caused extensive damage to embassy property.
 Protesters also targeted Gholhak Garden, a British diplomatic compound in northern Tehran whose ownership has been a source of contention between Iranian and UK officials, pulling down a portrait of the Queen and burning an embassy vehicle, as well as British, US and Israeli flags.
 Iran expressed regret over the attacks and police arrested 12 protesters.